allensaakyan/ServiceCore/APISpecs.md

 ##  What is not covered
 * Unhappy Paths
  * 404's, 500's, etc
-* Messanging Section of the application
+* Messaging Section of the application

 ##  Hazyness
 * Where the creation of the user is concerned, that's a bit hazy until I look into how the phone integrations work for native apps, but I gave it my best guess.